lu4p/binclude/README.md

 go build
 ```
 ## Binary size
 The resulting binary can get quite large, with the included files.
-You can add compression of the included files with `-gzip`

-**Note:** decompression is optional to allow for the scenario where you want to serve compressed files for a webapp directly.

 You can reduce the final binary size by building without debug info (`go build -ldflags "-s -w"`) and compressing the resulting binary with [upx](https://upx.github.io/) (`upx binname`).

 **Note:** If you don't need to access the compressed form of the files I would advise to just use [upx](https://upx.github.io/) and don't add seperate compression to the files.

+You can add compression to the included files with `-gzip`
+**Note:** decompression is optional to allow for the scenario where you want to serve compressed files for a webapp directly.

 ## OS / Arch Specific Includes